Long-Term Disability 2019

 Understanding Long-Term Disability

-Long-Term Disability (LTD) is an income replacement plan which provides you with either 40% or 60% of your basic monthly earnings up to a maximum monthly benefit of $12,000.
+Long-Term Disability (LTD) is an income replacement plan that provides you with either 40% or 60% of your basic monthly earnings up to a maximum monthly benefit of $12,000.
 This is a voluntary benefit, meaning that if you enroll in LTD you will pay the full cost of coverage.
 The cost is deducted from your paycheck after taxes are taken.
-If you have an LTD benefit paid out to you, it will not be taxed.
+If you have a LTD benefit paid out to you, that money will not be taxed.

-LTD benefits begin 180 days after your disability begins so it's important to contact the Leave of Absence Specialist as soon as you think you may need to request a leave of absence.
-LTD is administered by Prudential Company of America.
+LTD benefits begin 180 days after your disability begins so it's important to contact Leave Administration as soon as you think you may need to request a leave of absence.

 As a new hire, you are automatically enrolled in the 60% option for Long Term Disability.
 If you wish to change to the 40% option or opt out of participation in the plan, you may do so within your 31-day new hire enrollment period.

-Alternatively, if you do not enroll as a new hire or want to increase your coverage, you can apply for coverage during any subsequent annual Open Enrollment period, which usually takes place in October/November each year.
+If you were not enrolled as a new hire or have coverage but want to increase it, you can apply for these changes during any annual Open Enrollment period, which typically takes place in October/November.

 You have two options to enroll in LTD coverage:

 - A 40% coverage level rate at $0.21 per $100 of earnings

 - A 60% coverage level rate at $0.50 per $100 of earnings